Credits

 Objectives

-1. To have a general vision of what a database is, what is a database model, the types of users of databases and which are the categories of databases languages.
+1. To have a general vision of what a database is and what is a database model.

 Related competences: CE7, CT6,